Author's Note: Sorry for the wait, folks! Thanks for all your encouragement and suggestions. And your patience.

 …Braids?
 Confused, Noriko brought a hand up to her hair…

 However, I suspect my real inspiration came from another manga by Hikawa-san, a rather long one-shot called Choto Friday.
-I don't believe it's ever been published in English, but you should be able to find a good fan translation on.
-You can also try ––but I'd only suggest it for those who have a Mac, use Mozilla Firefox for their server, and/or have killer security software.
+I don't believe it's ever been published in English, but you should be able to find a good fan translation on Mangahere (.com).
+You can also try Mangafox––but I'd only suggest it for those who have a Mac, use Mozilla Firefox for their server, and/or have killer security software.
 It's riddled with viruses, pop-ups, and other nasty surprises.
-By comparison, Anymanga is pretty safe.
+By comparison, Mangahere seems pretty safe.

 Thanks for reading, and please review.